tanav-malhotra/ironguard/README.md

 ## How It Works

-IRONGUARD operates in four phases:
+IronGuard operates in four phases:

 | Phase | Time | Activities |
 |-------|------|------------|